Quantum conductance of silicon-doped carbon wire nanojunctions

-The phase factors of the form (\ref{eq8}) and (\ref{eq9}) respectively defines exponential and oscillating evanescent states which both decay to the right (+) or left (-) direction.
-Please note that given $l$-type evanescent wave corresponds to the energies beyond the energy band described by the propagating wave in this state.
+The phase factors of equations (\ref{eq8}) and (\ref{eq9}) correspond to pairs of hermitian evanescent and divergent solutions on the leads.
+Only the evanescent states are physically considered, where the spatial evanescence occurs to the right and left away from the nanojunction localized states.
+Note that the $l$-type evanescent state corresponds to energies beyond the propagating band structure for this state.

-The functional behavior $z(E)$, for both propagating and evanescent states at given $N$, is described, on the basis of Eq. (\ref{eq4}) and (\ref{eq6}), by the generalized eigenvalue problem for $z$
+The functional behavior of $z(E)$ for the propagating and evanescent states on the leads may be obtained by various techniques.
+An elegant method presented previously for phonon and magnon excitations \cite{fellay}, is adapted here for the electrons.
+It is described on the basis of equations (\ref{eq4}) and (\ref{eq6}) by the generalized eigenvalue problem for $z$

-which is twice as big as the previous eigenvalue problem of Eq.(\ref{eq6}).
-In general, Eq. (\ref{eq10}) gives 2$N_x N_l$ eigenvalues as a $N_x N_l$ pairs of $z$ and $z^{-1}$.
-Please note, that some of the solutions are trivial or non-physical.
-Additionally for systems with more than one atom per UC, matrices $\mathbf{H}_{N,N-1}$ and $\mathbf{H}^{\dagger}_{N,N-1}$ are singular.
-In order to obtain only non-trivial solutions, eigenvalue problem (\ref{eq1}) is reduced to the appropriate $2N_l$ size problem, by using the partitioning technique (please see Appendix \ref{appendixb}).
-Moreover, only solutions with $|z|=1$ (propagating waves) and $|z|<1$ for ${\rm Im}[z]=0$ (evanescent waves) are retained as a physical ones.
+Equation (\ref{eq10}) gives the 2$N_x N_l$ eigenvalues as an ensemble of $N_x N_l$ pairs of $z$ and $z^{-1}$.
+Only solutions with $|z|=1$ (propagating waves) and $|z|<1$ (evanescent waves) are retained as a physical ones.
+In equation (\ref{eq10}) $\mathbf{k}$ is then replaced by the appropriate energy $E$ variable.
+Furthermore, for systems with more than one atom per unit cell, the matrices $\mathbf{H}_{N,N-1}$ and $\mathbf{H}^{\dagger}_{N,N-1}$ in this procedure are singular.
+In order to obtain the physical solutions, the eigenvalue problem of equation (\ref{eq10}) is reduced from the 2$N_x N_l$ size problem to the appropriate $2N_l$ one, by using the partitioning technique (\ref{appendixb}).